Colleyville Heritage Winter Invitational

 Answer key questions like how the perm doesn't work or links back to the DA, how the CP is better, etc.

-Impact analysis on theory will go far with me if you explain how it changes the debate.
-Impact comparison is probably good.
+Impact analysis on T will go far with me if you explain how it changes the debate.
+Impact comparison is good.

 Darren Collins Paradigm